 Since a referral agent’s livelihood usually rests on her ability to generate quality connections between clients and new agents, it is the general rule that you can trust one’s recommendations.

-The marketing services a referral agents uses online and within the real estate community should be geared towards creating meaningful partnerships and not generating empty leads.
+The marketing services a referral agent uses online and within the real estate community should be geared towards creating meaningful partnerships and not generating empty leads.
 This is because working in referrals is a reputation-based business.
 A good agent will not jeopardize a potential relationship just for the sake of a quick sale.

 It also helps if these agents are strongly visible within the real estate community via a network of other Realtors.
 This helps them be aware of the agents who are currently taking referrals in various popular markets and how these other agents connect with clients.